Decipher/textimage/README.txt

 ======
 - use of gifTransparentColor in Textimage.php
 - implement textimage_set_gif_transparent_color for imagemagick
-- test for token for multi-value text field
 - add original image option for image field formatter
-- check alt / title in translated nodes and token resolution

 -------------------------------------------------------------------------------